edwinjeon/True-Factors-of-Happiness/README.md

 ---

-## 💡 Key Takeaways
+## Key Takeaways
-✅ Income and education help — but only up to a point
+✅ Income and education help gaining happiness, but only up to a point
 ✅ Feeling valued, connected, and trusted drives stronger happiness gains
-✅ Cultural and social factors match our evolved psychological needs better than pure wealth
+✅ Cultural and social factors match our evolved needs better than pure wealth

 ---

-## 📷 Dashboard Gallery
+## Dashboard Gallery

 **Page 1**
 ![](images/Page1.png)